freedomofpress/securedrop-docs/docs/admin/migration/admin_migration.rst

 Configure SecureDrop Workstation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that your new Qubes-based *Admin-Workstation* is prepared, you can proceed with importing the correct *Journalist Interface* details and *Submission Private Key* from your Tails-based Secure Viewing Station and *Journalist Workstation* USB flash drives.
+Now that your new Qubes-based *Admin-Workstation* is prepared, you can proceed with importing the correct SecureDrop server details and *Submission Private Key* from your Tails-based Journalist Workstation and Secure Viewing Station USB flash drives.

 Import *Submission Private Key*
 -------------------------------